smartcontractkit/seth/README.md

 gas_price_estimation_tx_priority = "slow"
 ```
 If you don't we will use the default settings for `Default` network.

+ChainID is not needed, as it's fetched from the node.

 If you want to save addresses of deployed contracts, you can enable it with:
 ```